cmekik/pyClarion/demos/incubation/readme.md

 ## Files

 The file `main.py` contains the model definition and experimental code.
 The file `chunks.ccml` contains chunk definitions.
 The file `out.txt` is an instance of the output produced on the console by running `main.py`.
-The file `dynamics.png` is a graph representing the dynamics of the NDRAM as explained below.
+The file `dynamics.png` is a graph representing the dynamics of the NDRAM during testing as explained above.

 ## References